ondrajz/plug-essential/README.md

 - Userlist
     * Colors by rank
     * Font style by relationship
+    * Chat mention link

 ### Planned
 - Advanced userlist
     * Detailed user information
-    * Chat mention on click
     * User filter (friends, strangers, meh-hers, wooters)
 - Estimated time until playing

 How to use
 ---------

-Add this piece of code to a bookmark or tampermonkey:
+Add this piece of code to a bookmark and run it in plug.dj room:

 ```javascript
 javascript: (function () {